Encoding argumentation frameworks with set attackers to propositional logic systems: Encoding higher-level argumentation frames

-The t-norm $T^G$ of $PL_{[0,1]}^G$ characterizes the least truth degree and the t-conorm of $PL_{[0,1]}^G$ characterizes the greatest truth degree.
-Thus the equational system $Eq_G^{HL}$ of an $HLAF$, which is model-equivalent to the encoded formula $ec_{HL}(HLAF)$ by the $PL_{[0,1]}^G$, also characterizes the minimal and maximal truth degrees of all attackers and attacks of an argument.
-So when we mainly care the minimality and the maximality of attackers and attacks we can choose this equational system $Eq_G^{HL}$ in practice.
-In the following sections, equational systems associated with the $PL_{[0,1]}^G$ have the similar features and can be used in a similar manner.
-So we will omit the repeated interpretations in those sections.
+The t-norm $T^G$ of $\mathcal{PL}_{[0,1]}^G$ characterizes the least truth degree and the t-conorm of $\mathcal{PL}_{[0,1]}^G$ characterizes the greatest truth degree.
+Thus the equational system $Eq_G^{HL}$ of an $HLAF$, which is model-equivalent to the encoded formula $ec_{HL}(HLAF)$ by the $\mathcal{PL}_{[0,1]}^G$, also characterizes the minimal and maximal truth degrees of all attackers and attacks of an argument.
+So when we mainly care about the minimality and the maximality of attackers and attacks we can choose this equational system $Eq_G^{HL}$ in practice.
+We continue Example \ref{ex:2} to illustrate Theorem \ref{thm2} below. \begin{exmp}[continued] According to Equation \ref{eq1}, the system of equations for the $HLAF$ is that